 Michael Botticelli is a recovering alcoholic and former Director of Drug Policy for the Obama Administration.

-This talk is a really great look at how we’ve historically treated people with addiction in the US and our flawed attempt to “arrest our way” out of the problem of drug and alcohol abuse.
+This talk is a great look at how we’ve historically treated people with addiction in the US and our flawed attempt to “arrest our way” out of the problem of drug and alcohol abuse.

-He offers an alternative solution for how we can tackle the addiction problem plaguing our country that goes beyond criminalizing addiction and actually putting systems and policies in place to help treat people who are suffering.
+He offers an alternative solution for how we can tackle the addiction problem plaguing our country that goes beyond criminalizing addiction and putting systems and policies in place to help treat people who are suffering.

 6. Everything You Think You Know About Addiction Is Wrong by Johann Hari